Beauvoir-Wavans

 Beauvoir-Wavans is a commune in the Pas-de-Calais department in the Hauts-de-France region in northern France.
-It was formed in 1974 by the merger of the former communes Wavans-sur-l'Authie and Beauvoir-Rivière.
+It was formed in 1973 by the merger of the former communes Wavans-sur-l'Authie and Beauvoir-Rivière (previously in the Somme department).

 Geography

 A village located 33 miles (52 km) southwest of Arras at the junction of the D117 with the D938 road.